JulienB17/gnss2iso/README.md

 Countries shapefile can be find on [Natural Earth website.](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-details/).
 Current dataset used :'units' divisions [downloadable here.](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/cultural/ne_10m_admin_0_map_units.zip)

-<p>1.
-Download shapefile data on your local machine, inside */data* folder</p>
+Download shapefile data on your local machine, for example inside a '/data' folder</p>

-<p>2.
-For an easier usage, you can change & use string variable "shapefile" in *src.Global.shapefile*, with correct path to '.shp' file </p>

 > NOTE: keep the entire folder downloaded from Natural Earth and do not move or delete files that seem useless!
 The . shp file has hidden dependencies with other . prj , etc. !